 Through Pacific Women, the Australian Government will spend approximately $26 million over 10 years on initiatives supporting women's empowerment in Fiji.

->

-> A review of the Fiji country plan was conducted February – June 2017 to assess the extent to which the program remains relevant and is operating efficiently and effectively.
+A review of the Fiji country plan was conducted in to assess the extent to which the program remains relevant and is operating efficiently and effectively.
 The review found the program is operating on time and on budget, and is contributing to positive change for women and vulnerable groups in Fiji.

->

-> The country plan is delivered through a mix of support to women’s civil society organisations, multilateral, regional and Australian organisations and the Government of Fiji, specifically supporting the Fiji Ministry of Women, Children and Poverty Alleviation’s Department of Women to implement the national gender policy.
+The country plan is delivered through a mix of support to women’s civil society organisations, multilateral, regional and Australian organisations and the Government of Fiji, specifically supporting the Fiji Ministry of Women, Children and Poverty Alleviation’s Department of Women to implement the national gender policy.

 The Fiji Women’s Fund